These North Korean defectors were sold into China as cybersex slaves. Then they escaped

 Two huge portraits of Kim Il Sung and Kim Jong Il hang at the entrance of a bridge linking the two countries.

 Once on Chinese soil, defectors must reach the city of Tumen that sits right up against the icy river, in a lunar landscape of barren hills.
-North Korea is visible from the town -- farmers in a village there can be seen ploughing their fields with antique machinery.
+North Korea is visible from the town -- farmers in a village there can be seen plowing their fields with antique machinery.

 Lee crossed the Tumen River in a group of eight girls.